hippocrat-dao/hippo-protocol/docs/docs/governance/formatting.md

 1. **Title** - the distinguishing name of the proposal, typically the way that explorers list proposals
 2. **Summary** - the body of the proposal that further describes what is being proposed and details surrounding the proposal
 3. **Recipient** - the Hippo Protocol (bech32-based) address that will receive funding from the Community Pool
-4. **Amount** - the amount of funding that the recipient will receive in micro-HPs (ahp)
+4. **Amount** - the amount of funding that the recipient will receive in alpha-HPs (ahp)
-5. **Deposit** - the amount that will be contributed to the deposit (in micro-HPs "ahp") from the account submitting the proposal
+5. **Deposit** - the amount that will be contributed to the deposit (in alpha-HPs "ahp") from the account submitting the proposal

 If the description says that a certain address will receive a certain number of HPs, it should also be programmed to do that, but it's possible that that's not the case (accidentally or otherwise).
 Check that the description aligns with the 'recipient' address.

 ### Real example

-The `amount` is `1000000000ahp`.
-1,000,000 micro-HP is equal to 1 HP, so `recipient` address `hippo1xf2qwf6g6xvuttpf37xwrgp08qq984244952ze` will receive 1000 HP if this proposal is passed.
+The `amount` is `1000000000000000000ahp`.
+1000000000000000000 alpha-HP is equal to 1 HP, so `recipient` address `hippo1xf2qwf6g6xvuttpf37xwrgp08qq984244952ze` will receive 1000 HP if this proposal is passed.

-The `deposit": "1000000ahp` results in 1 HP being used from the proposal submitter's account.
+The `"deposit": "1000000000000000000ahp` results in 1 HP being used from the proposal submitter's account.

 You can use the `hippod tx gov draft-proposal` utility and choose `/cosmos.distribution.v1beta1.MsgCommunityPoolSpend` to create a draft proposal file.